rahul-dethe/running_instructions/ann_wk2/README.md

 ```
 ![salloc](https://github.com/user-attachments/assets/f2fba0bc-9167-4e27-ba08-ea474a0aa739)

-After logging into the assigned node, we have to load the Application
+- After logging into the node
+  you need to load the ANN-CI application module by using the following commands
 ```bash
 Command 4) module avail | grep -i mscc                 # List all MSCC applications Command 5) module load MSCC/ann-ci                     # Load ann-ci